Chairman emeritus of RIT’s Board of Trustees Richard Eisenhart died Aug. 29 at his Pittsford, N.Y., home. He was 95.

 Susan Holliday ’85 (business administration) is RIT’s Outstanding Alumna and Andrew Brenneman ’86, ’88 (accounting, business management) is Volunteer of the Year.
 The awards were presented at the Presidents’ Alumni Ball, part of the annual Brick City Homecoming & Family Weekend.

-After spending 10 years in the field of agricultural finance, Holliday switched careers and purchased the ... (more)
+After spending 10 years in the ... more »

 When Michael Furman was about 12 years old, he saw an orange, 1963 split-window Corvette roll down the street.